-- 7.1 In the event that CCS finds that a merger has or is likely to result in a SLC in a market in Singapore, CCS can consider the presence of any economic efficiencies in markets in Singapore that could outweigh the SLC arising from the merger.
-Any Net Economic Efficiencies resulting from the merger would be considered under the exclusion for mergers.
-Mergers that generate sufficient Net Economic Efficiencies may be excluded under the Fourth Schedule of the Competition Act, which states that "The section 54 prohibition shall not apply to any merger if the economic efficiencies arising or that may arise from the merger outweigh the adverse effects due to the substantial lessening of competition in the relevant market in Singapore". - 7.2 If Net Economic Efficiencies are not sufficient to offset the adverse effects of a SLC arising from the merger, CCS may consider possible merger remedies that could remedy, mitigate or prevent the SLC or any adverse effects resulting from the SLC.
+7.1 In the event that CCS finds that a merger has or is likely to result in an SLC in a market in Singapore, CCS can consider the presence of any economic efficiencies in markets in Singapore that could outweigh the SLC arising from the merger.
+Any net economic efficiencies resulting from the merger would be considered under the exclusion for mergers.
+Mergers that generate sufficient net economic efficiencies may be excluded under the Fourth Schedule to the Act, which states that "[t]he section 54 prohibition shall not apply to any merger if the economic efficiencies arising or that may arise from the merger outweigh the adverse effects due to the substantial lessening of competition in the relevant market in Singapore".